-Not only that, but marketers over the world are becoming more accepting of the idea to use influencers to promote their brand’s products or services.
+Not only that, but marketers over the world are becoming more accepting of the idea of using influencers to promote their brand’s products or services.
 Even though the influencer marketing industry was hit hard due to the pandemic, 57% of marketers still invested in influencers last year.
 This year, as the report shows, that number has risen to 71% of marketers planning to collaborate with influencers!

 This means only one thing - the influencer search will be on the rise!
 That’s why using a trustworthy influencer marketplace to find suitable influencers will become a standard procedure when planning the next marketing strategy.

-Brybe, can help you with that too!
-All of our influencers are top-rated professionals, with verified profiles and connected to their social media accounts, so marketers can know instantly the long-term potential of the partnership.
+Brybe can help you with that too!
+All of our influencers are top-rated professionals with verified profiles and connected to their social media accounts, so marketers can instantly know the partnership's long-term potential.

 We are aware of the effect TikTok did on this year’s marketing budgets.

-The vertical videos proved their point - they play an important part in any influencer marketing strategy.
+The vertical videos proved their point - they play an essential part in any influencer marketing strategy.

-Plus, aside from the groundbreaking stats related to TikTok, brands are experiencing higher ROI with influencer marketing campaigns than with any other type of brand-related promotional content.
-The report also shows that 50% of the marketers who have used the two types of promotional content have said that the influencer content outperforms compared to the branded content.
+Besides the groundbreaking stats related to TikTok, brands are experiencing higher ROI with influencer marketing campaigns than with any other type of brand-related promotional content.
+The report also shows that 50% of the marketers who have used the two kinds of promotional content have said that the influencer content outperforms the branded content.

-With the numbers being more and more on the side of influencers, more brands will be able to leverage the enormous power of any talented influencers, creators, and bloggers.
+With the numbers being more and more on the side of influencers, more brands will leverage the enormous power of any talented influencers, creators, and bloggers.

-With the rise of influencer marketing as an effective marketing solution, it’s inevitable that the rise of influencer marketplaces will happen, but we at Brybe.com are always one step ahead.
-Many of our influencers are popular on TikTok as well, so be sure to check out some of their profiles as well, so that your brand can leverage the power of this social network.
+With the rise of influencer marketing as an effective marketing solution, the increase of influencer marketplaces will inevitably happen, but we at Brybe.com are always one step ahead.
+Many of our influencers are popular on TikTok as well, so be sure to check out some of their profiles so that your brand can leverage the power of this social network.